IBM/Ansible-OpenShift-Provisioning/README.md

     * It may take hours, especially the cluster operators.
 Run the above two bullets' commmands to check in occasionally.
     * Once all nodes are ready and cluster operators are available, you are ready to continue to the next step.
 * **Step 12: Verify OpenShift Installation**
-    * From the bastion as root user (as above), run: "./openshift-install --dir=/ocpinst wait-for install-complete"
+    * From the bastion as root user (as above), navigate to /ocpinst ("cd /ocpinst")
+    * Run "./openshift-install --dir=/ocpinst wait-for install-complete"
     * If installation is ready, running the above command will give you some information about how to log into the OpenShift cluster's dashboard.
     * Copy the provided URL into a web browser and use the provided "kubeadmin" login and password for first time sign-on.
 * **Step 14: Celebrate!**